Good content is good business.

-Good content writers answer this question well because they have two marketing concepts deeply entrenched in their writing process: pain points (problems) and benefits (solutions).
+Good digital content writers answer this question well because they have two marketing concepts deeply entrenched in their writing process: pain points (problems) and benefits (solutions).

 They never begin crafting their content before first answering the question: What is the main problem that the piece is trying to solve?

 Or, when writing copies for conversion: What are the benefits of the product/service and what problems do they solve?